Master's Program in Physics

 - Program description at the central webpages of RWTH Aachen University

-- Examination Regulations: Official Version (in German), web page with summary of main aspects
+- Examination Regulations: Official version (in German), English translation, web page with summary of main aspects

 - Tabular overview of curriculum for download